-For community pharmacy, the plan states22:
+For community pharmacy, the plan states:24

-- NHS England will work with Government to make greater use of community pharmacists' skills and opportunities to engage patients - NHS England and the Government will explore further efficiencies through reform of reimbursement and wider supply arrangements - NHS England will work with community pharmacists and others to provide opportunities for the public to check their health, through tests for high blood pressure and other high-risk conditions.
-The hypertension case-finding service has been developed as an Advanced Service from community pharmacy. - From 2019, NHS 111 will start direct booking into GP practices across the country, as well as referring on to community pharmacies who can support urgent care and promote patient self-care and self-management.
-The Community Pharmacist Consultation Service (CPCS) has been developed and has been available since 31 October 2019 as an Advanced Service.
+- NHS England will work with government to make greater use of community pharmacists' skills and opportunities to engage patients. - NHS England and the government will explore further efficiencies through reform of reimbursement and wider supply arrangements. - NHS England will work with community pharmacists and others to provide opportunities for the public to check their health, through tests for high blood pressure and other high-risk conditions.
+The hypertension case-finding service has been developed as an Advanced Service from community pharmacy. - From 2019, NHS 111 started direct booking into GP practices across the country, as well as referring on to community pharmacies who can support urgent care and promote patient self-care and self-management.
+The CPCS has been developed and has been available since 31 October 2019 as an Advanced Service.